quicwg/ops-drafts/draft-ietf-quic-applicability.md

 been successfully established to provide the respective credentials), the cost for establishing another connection are extremely low.

+## Paketization and latency

+Quic provides an interface that provides multiple streams to the application, however, the application usually doesn't have control how the data transmitted over one stream is mapped into frame and how frames are bundled into packets.
+By default QUIC will try to maximally pack packets to minimize bandwidth consumption and computational costs with one or multiple same data frames.
+If not enough data available to send QUIC may even wait for a short time, trading of latency and bandwidth effeciency.
+This time might either be pre-configured or can the dynamically adjusted based on the observed sending pattern of the application.
+If the apllication requires low latency, with only small chunks of data to send, it may be valuable to indicate to QUIC that all data should be send out immediately.
+Or if a certain sending pattern is know by the application, it might also provide valuabe to QUIC how long it should wait to bundle frame into a packet.

-# Prioritization
+## Prioritization

 Stream prioritization is not exposed to the network, nor to the receiver.
-Prioritization can be realized by the sender and the QUIC transport should provide and interface for applications to prioritize streams {{!QUIC}}.
+Prioritization can be realized by the sender and the QUIC transport should provide an interface for applications to prioritize streams {{!QUIC}}.
+Further applications can implement their own prioritization scheme on top of QUIC: an an (application) protocol that run on top of QUIC can define explict messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can provide a higher level interface and leave the determination to the application on top.

-Priority handling of retransmissions may be implemented by the sender in the transport layer and {{QUIC}} does not specify a specific way how this must be handled.
-Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmission is likely beneficial.
+Priority handling of retransmissions can be implemented by the sender in the transport layer. {{QUIC}} recommends to retransmit lost data before new data, unless indicated differently by the application.
+Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmission is likely beneficial in most cases, as gaps that get filled up and thereby free up flow control.
 For not fully reliable streams priority scheduling of retransmissions over data of higher-priority streams might not be desired.
 In this case QUIC could also provide an interface or derive the prioritization decision from the reliability level of the stream.

 # Graceful connection closure